Denver Broncos vs. Washington Football Team NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - Denver has one win against the spread, and is 1-2 overall, at home this year.

-- In three home games this year, Denver has gone over the total once.
+- This year, in three home games, Denver has hit the over once.

-- Washington has one win against the spread, and is 1-2 overall, away from home.
+- Away from home, Washington has just one win against the spread and is 1-2 overall.

-- Washington has hit the over twice in three away games this season.
+- Washington has hit the over twice in three away games this year.

 Powered by Data Skrive.